elephantscale/spark-in-docker/README.md

-# Running a Spark Cluster Multiple Workers Using Docker
+# Running a Spark Cluster Using Docker

 ## About